theboredprog/learnmetal/index.md

 ---

-### Tutorial Writing Reference
+### Bonus: Simple Tutorial-Writing Reference

-This is just a section as a live reference when writing your tutorials (or mine, since i use it too hehe!)
+This section serves as a quick, practical guide for writing tutorials using Just the Docs features.

----
+I use it myself too, so feel free to reference it whenever you write content here!

-#### 📘 Headings
+### 📘 Headings

 ```markdown
 # H1